What the Fluff is coaching about?

 (by Simone Lawrence)

-Coaching is a process where the coach and the coaching partner agree to enter into a relationship where a safe space is created for the coaching partner to connect with their thoughts on a deep level to breakthrough what can be at times complex issues and create new patterns of behavior to more effectively serve your future.
-With the support of the right coach over a series of sessions, individuals and teams are able to access levels of thinking that are not likely to be accessed alone, expand their self-awareness and create new choices.
+Coaching is a process where the coach and the coaching partner agree to enter into a relationship where a safe space is created for the coaching partner to connect with their thoughts on a deep level to break through what can at times be complex issues and create new patterns of behavior to more effectively serve your future.
+With the support of the right coach over a series of sessions, individuals and teams are able to access levels of thinking that are not likely to be accessed alone, expand their self-awareness, bringing new clarity, and creating new choices.

 Coaching in the true sense of the word is not usually a process of telling somebody what to do, providing answers and advice, this crosses over to be more the role of a mentor or a consultant.
 Sometimes when developing people, the coach may draw upon these skills as well dependent upon the required outcomes.

 Being coached requires honesty, courage, commitment, and an appetite for personal growth.
 Being open to transforming behaviors to carve out new, improved pathways for the future.
 Helping build increased personal and professional impact and becoming a more effective leader.